“Honor to the Soldier, and Sailor everywhere,

-Being built in Warwick Township as a joint venture with Lititz Public Library and local government, it recognizes the selfless dedication of every Lancaster County man and woman who ever wore the uniform, and swore to support and defend the Constitution of the United States against all enemies, foreign and domestic.
+Being built in Warwick Township in co-operation with local government, it recognizes the selfless dedication of every Lancaster County man and woman who ever wore the uniform, and swore to support and defend the Constitution of the United States against all enemies, foreign and domestic.

 Most importantly, it reminds everyone – especially young people – of the sacrifices others have made for their freedom.

 YOUR TAX DEDUCTIBLE CONTRIBUTION IS VITAL